 Projects accepted for funding should preferably be started in the first quarter of the year.
 If this cannot be accomplished, an appropriate request should be made to the Scientific Secretariat.
 Projects which cannot be started before 1 October need to be resubmitted at the new round and renewed approval will be considered in competition with the other application from that round.

 The Foundation will support research projects to a maximum of € 30,000 .
 Travel costs and investment in permanent equipment will not be supported.
 Payment of human volunteers, if applicable, would be accepted.
-In the next few years, about 6-7 new research grants will be awarded per year.
-The number of rejected applications ranged between 40 and 65 per year.
+This year, about 8-9 new research grants will be awarded.
+The number of rejected applications ranged between 60 and 79 per year in recent years.

 In all scientific publications emanating from the research grant, acknowledgement to the Nutricia Research Foundation should be made.

 Information on the 202 Nutricia Research Foundation Research Grants awarded from 1990 to 2020 can be found in the attached document.